sanilveeravu/excel_w2/Submission/README.md

 :-------------------------:|:-------------------------:
 ![VBA_Challenge_2017](Resources/VBA_Challenge_2017.png)   |  ![VBA_Challenge_2018](Resources/VBA_Challenge_2018.png)

 Added one more approach without having to define the list of stocks.
 Using these approaches built a test process to compare performance.
 Results are in the below table.
-Code and Sheeets available in the excel - [VBA_Challenge](VBA_Challenge.xlsx)
+Code and Sheets available in the excel - [VBA_Challenge](VBA_Challenge.xlsx)

 ![PerformanceResults](Resources/PerformanceResults.png)